 Sometimes, those who have undergone an amputation may be unable to safely operate a motor vehicle.
 NC’s Division of Motor Vehicles has a division that makes these determinations based on individual driver assessment, in response to concerns from a medical provider, family member, or someone else.
 The organization may assign the driver a conditional license for driving.

 If you lost a limb in an accident stemming from someone else’s reckless or negligent actions, you face a host of challenges.
 Daily activities that you took for granted may no longer be possible, such as walking, working, or driving.
 In these situations, you need experienced legal assistance to determine if you are eligible for compensation from another party.
-The Wilmington personal injury lawyers at Rhine Law Firm, P.C., have the knowledge and resources to help you receive just compensation for the life-altering challenges that you now face.
+The Wilmington amputation injury lawyers at Rhine Law Firm, P.C., have the knowledge and resources to help you receive just compensation for the life-altering challenges that you now face.

 Your attorney will assist you with pursuing a variety of potential damages in a lawsuit, including: